sensible-hq/sensible-docs/readme-sync/v0/500 - api-reference/1000 - api-tutorial/1000 - api-tutorial-sync.md

 Or, if you're familiar with APIs:

-- see the [quickstart](doc:quickstart) to get a sample API response.
+- see the [API quickstart](doc:quickstart) to get a sample API response.

 - explore the Sensible Postman collection: